So in Love with You (Duke song)

-"So in Love with You" is a 1994 song released by British singer, songwriter and producer Mark Carson Adams under the name Duke.
-It is his biggest hit and was included on his 1995 album, The 10 Commandments Of Love.
+"So in Love with You" is a song by British singer, songwriter and producer Mark Carson Adams under the name Duke in 1994.
+Released by CNR Music, Dance Street and Virgin, it became the singer's biggest hit and was also included on his 1995 album, The 10 Commandments Of Love.
 The single's radio edit is mixed by Norman Cook, as Pizzaman.
 It reached number three in the Netherlands and number 12 in Flemish Belgium.
 The track has since been remixed and re-released several times; in 1996, 2000, 2001 and 2012.
 The 1996 version peaked at number four in Italy and number 22 on the UK Singles Chart, while reaching number two on the UK Dance Singles Chart.
 In 1997, it peaked at number-one on the Billboard Hot Dance Music/Club Play chart in the US.
-A music video was also produced to promote the single, featuring the singer performing it wearing a white suit.

 Critical reception

 Larry Flick from Billboard described "So in Love with You" as a "vibrant disco ditty", noting that Duke "brings a friendly vibe to the song with a voice that is actually better suited to pop airwaves than underground dance-floors—though there's plenty here for club kids to nosh on".
+In October 1994, Mandi James from Melody Maker wrote, "The melancholic vocoder vocals and midnight hustle rhythms are on an almost Herbie Hancock tip.
+Old skool house before the 4/4 fascism kicked in, this is perfect for that 3am eternal."
 Pan-European magazine Music & Media stated that "falsettos are rare.
 Here's the first convincing high-pitched male pop singer since Jimmy Somerville.
-Duke has apparently listened a lot to Marvin Gaye's What's Going On."
-Upon the 1995 re-release, they wrote that the song "with its mid-tempo romanticism is one of those songs that sound awfully familiar, even though it's the first time you hear them."
+Duke has apparently listened a lot to Marvin Gaye's "What's Going On"."
+Upon the 1995 re-release, they wrote that the song, "with its mid-tempo romanticism is one of those songs that sound awfully familiar, even though it's the first time you hear them."